-Specifications Builder and completion date: George W Bush Memorial Station (Luna-L3), 124 A.T.
+Builder and completion date: Bernard Domodo Memorial Station (Luna-L3), 315 A.T.
 Length: 189 meters Mass: 11,200 tons Propulsion: Fusion, one primary thruster with two sets of heavy maneuvering thrusters Range: Interplanetary only Armament: 50 'Starstrike' nuclear missiles; 24 'Bayonet' antimissile rockets; 2 neutral particle beam cannon; 2 antimissile defense lasers; 2 'Barbette' missile launchers in retract-mounts; plus two 'Rearguard' antiship missile launchers.
-Carries 2 heavy transatmospheric shuttles, 2 TAF (transatmospheric fighters, usually TAF-512) and 4-6 Utimechs (utility mecha)
+Carries 2 heavy transatmospheric shuttles, 2 TAF (transatmospheric fighters, usually TAF-512) and 4-6 Utimechs (utility mecha).

-Deployment and History The USS Randolph was the first of a class of powerful (for the time) interplanetary cruisers built by the declining United States of North America to counter the increasingly aggressive occupation of the solar system by the United Republic of China, the Bharat Republic (India), and several powerful nationless corporations.
-Completed behind schedule and massively over-budget, the USS Randolph was the most powerful Human warship for over a decade.
+The USS Randolph was the first of a class of powerful (for the time) interplanetary cruisers built by the declining United States of America to counter the increasingly aggressive actions of the solar system by the Syndicate of Chinese Provinces, the South Asian Compact, and several powerful nationless corporations.
+Completed behind schedule and massively over-budget, the Randolph was the most powerful warship for over a decade.
 Her massive armament of nuclear missiles could threaten even hardened targets on planets, as well as any spaceship, domebase or station.
-The Chinese cruisers of the 'Ting Ju Chang' class built at Lin Tse-Hsu Station were thought to be a direct response to the Randolph class.
+The Chinese cruisers of the Ding Ruchang class built at Lin Zexu Station were thought to be a direct response to the Randolph class.

 From its first shakedown cruise the Randolph had an active and illustrious career.
-While picking up crewmembers in Earth orbit the Randolph was directed to monitor the Indonesian invasion of New Zealand and shot down several ballistic missiles from the submarine Saliendra which came too close to American satellites.
-A month later the USS Randolph and a Brazilian frigate rescued the survivors from the supply transport "Barycenter" and got a warm reception from the public on Juno.
-But the Randolph's claim to fame was the Xibalba Incident in ESY 146, where the ship faced down a fleet attempting to intervene in that trans-Plutonian planetoid's attempt to break away from Eurasian Union control.
-The leader of the Xibalba Colony independence movement, Ivan Pieteras, heaped praise on Captain Moreno and crew of the USS Randolph for their daring action (although later it would be discovered that the United States Outer System Command on Chiron had ordered the Randolph to stand firm because of an interest in the Ares-Olympia Corporation's massive holdings on Xibalba and throughout the Kuiper belt, one of a series of scandals in the nearly-autonomous military bases of the outer solar system).
+While picking up crew members in Earth orbit, the Randolph was directed to monitor the military standoff between Indonesia and New Zealand over seafloor mining rights and shot down several probes launched from the submarine Saliendra which came too close to American satellites.
+Just over a year later the Randolph and a Brazilian frigate rescued the survivors from the supply transport Barycenter and got a warm reception from the public on Juno.
+But the Randolph's primary claim to fame was the Xibalba Incident in 317 AT, when the ship faced down a fleet attempting to intervene in that trans-Plutonian planetoid's attempt to break away from the Russian Republic.
+The leader of the Xibalba Colony independence movement, Ivan Pieteras, heaped praise on Captain Moreno and the ship's crew for their daring action (although later it would be discovered that the United States Outer System Command orbiting Saturn had ordered the Randolph to stand firm because of an interest in the Ares-Olympia Corporation's massive holdings on Xibalba and throughout the Kuiper Belt, one of a series of scandals in the nearly-autonomous military bases of the outer solar system).